iensen/genparser/README.md

 EXAMPLES
 =======

-The examples of lexicon, grammar and input files can be found in src/astgen/tests folder of the distribution.
+Examples can be found in  src/astgen/tests folder of the distribution.

 The execution trace for two of them are given below:
 ```prolog